lucylai96/lucylai96.github.io/blog/gradapps.md

 [^1]: This is the first footnote. [top](https://lucy-lai.com/blog/gradapps/#fnref:1)

-# General application tips!
+# General application tips
 Before I begin this section, I want to say that many great student bloggers and professors have already written extensively on this topic, so a quick Google search in your discipline of choice should lead you to many resources about general advice on preparing and applying for grad school.
 How do I know I want to go to grad school?

+## How do I know I want to go to grad school?
-A resource that really helped me was written by Monica Gates, a Neuroscience PhD student at UC Berkeley.
-Monica is a friend and someone I greatly look up to.
-She did so well in the application process, and her advice and website helped me a lot along the way.
-She gives a good summary about what you should think about BEFORE applying to grad school, so I won’t reiterate that here.
+A resource that really helped me was written by Vael Gates, a Neuroscience PhD student at UC Berkeley.
+Vael is a friend and someone I greatly look up to.
+They did so well in the application process, and their advice and website helped me a lot along the way.
+Vael gives a good summary about what you should think about BEFORE applying to grad school, so I won’t reiterate that here.

 One thing I would like to add is to think about taking a gap year(s) if you do not feel your application is yet strong enough for the current application cycle.
 How do I know if my application is strong enough?
 One good way to know is to ask your research mentors.
 These guys have read and interviewed countless researchers and potential grad students and can easily tell you how you might fare in the process, what schools you should shoot for, etc.
+How do I know I want to go to grad school?

 ### When should I start applying?
 Start really early!
 Applying takes a long time, and is a lot of effort on top of a full senior year courseload (if you’re still in your undergrad).
 Personally, I would say that the summer (i.e. right now!) before the application cycle in which you plan to apply is the right time to begin narrowing down the list of schools you want to apply to, and making lists of the principle investigators (PIs) that you are interested in working with.
 Your personal statement (PS) has to address this in some way, as well as why it makes sense for you to want to work in that lab/with that particular PI.
 Once you have this sorted out, the process becomes much more concrete/organized, and you can begin crafting your PS for specific schools.
 More on this in the PS section!